-Underneath it, there is hurt, fear, frustration or anxiety.
+Underneath the anger there may be hurt, fear, frustration or anxious feelings.
 Getting to the root of the emotion will help you better support your child’s wellbeing.

 Children need to understand their actions have consequences.
 It’s OK to feel angry – everyone does – but it’s not OK to hurt yourself or others or break things.
 Having clear boundaries and rules helps a child know what to expect.

 Involve your child in deciding house rules and the consequences for breaking them.
 This helps you stay objective and defuses anger caused by unexpected consequences.